Alzheimer’s, Spectators, and the Caregiver in the Crossfire

 “No… but it is a lot of blood.”

-A blood trail.
+There’s a blood trail.
 A stain on the clothes.
-An arm, a hand, a leg—something—with a fresh, angry gash.
+A fresh, angry gash on an arm, a hand, or a leg.
+Take your pick.

+No story.
+No clear cause.
 Just: “Must’ve been the cat.”
-Or nothing at all.
+Or silence.

 Alzheimer’s: 1.
 Loved one and caregiver: 0.

-When moments like this happen, we don’t scream or panic.
+When this happens, we don’t scream.
+We don’t lecture.
 We don’t feed fear.

 We stay calm.
 Rational.
 Soft.